cric96/alchemist-with-genetics/README.md

-# AC + Neuro Evolution
+# AC + Evolutionary Algorithm

-This project provides an example of Neuroevolution and Aggregate Computing combination.
+This project provides an example of Evolutionary Algorithm (NEAT) and Aggregate Computing combination.

 ## Why

 Aggregate computing aims at declaring global behaviour in a declarative way.
-So, why we should use something like Neuroevolution?
+So, why we should use something like genetics algorithms?
 If we use it we could lose expressiveness?

 In Aggregate computing, despite its great power, happens to build building blocks that fail in a real-case application (one of the most problematic blocks is Sparse Choice).